Zimbabwe Baobab Tree

 10 Baobab Tree Facts

 - There are nine different species of baobab trees.
-Two species are native to Africa and the Arabian Peninsula.
-Six species are found in Madagascar, with one native to Australia.
+The two species are native to Africa and the Arabian Peninsula.
+Six species were found in Madagascar, with one native to Australia.

-- A famous Zimbabwe baobab is the big tree Victoria Falls.
+- A famous Zimbabwe baobab and said to be the biggest baobab tree in Zimbabwe is the big tree Victoria Falls.

 - These remarkable trees are known as upside down trees because their branches look like roots.